Wisconsin Lottery Security Mission Statement

 Remember - you must play to win.

 Scams are getting more sophisticated.
 They look and sound like the real thing.
 Don't become a victim of fraud.
-Remember, unless you personally played a Wisconsin Lottery game, drawing, or promotion, you will not be contacted by the Wisconsin Lottery.
+Remember, unless you personally played a Wisconsin Lottery game, drawing, or Limited Time Offer, you will not be contacted by the Wisconsin Lottery.

 Calls, letters, emails, and texts